spookylukey/django-views-the-right-way/source/url-parameters.rst

    from . import views

    urlpatterns = [
-       path('products/<slug:product_slug>/', views.product_detail, name='product_detail'),
+       path('products/<slug:slug>/', views.product_detail, name='product_detail'),
    ]

 .. code-block:: python

    # views.py

-   def product_detail(request, product_slug):
+   def product_detail(request, slug):
        return TemplateResponse(request, 'shop/product_detail.html', {})

-Note how the ``product_slug`` parameter has to be added to view function signature, as well as in the URL conf.
-(We didn't actually use this ``product_slug`` parameter yet, that will be covered in the next section).
+Note how the ``slug`` parameter has to be added to view function signature, as well as in the URL conf.
+In the URL pattern, the first ``slug`` is the path converter type.
+The second ``slug`` is the name of the parameter in the ``product_detail`` view, and we could have chosen something different.

 If you don't modify the view like this, it simply won't work — you'll get an exception, because Django will attempt to call your function with parameters that your function doesn't accept, which is an error in Python.